Bar Kokhba Revolt: Perea

-The region of Perea (a Jewish part of Transjordan) is also thought to have taken part in the revolt, and archaeological evidence suggests that its Jewish settlements were affected during the conflict.
-Destruction and abandonment layers from early 2nd-century sites such as Tel Abu al-Sarbut (in the Sukkoth Valley), al-Mukhayyat, and Callirrhoe may reflect violence or displacement linked to the revolt.
-Additional signs of Roman suppression include a 151 CE papyrus naming a Roman veteran from Meason in Perea—implying land confiscation—and a 2nd-century inscription of the Sixth Legion at As-Salt (Gadara).
+The region of Perea, in Transjordan, is also thought to have participated in the revolt, and evidence suggests that its Jewish settlements were affected during the conflict.
+Destruction and abandonment layers from early 2nd-century sites in Jordan such as Tel Abu al-Sarbut in the eastern Jordan River valley, Khirbet al-Mukhayyat, and Callirrhoe may reflect violence or displacement connected to the uprising.
+Additional evidence of Roman suppression includes a papyrus from 151 naming a veteran from Meason, interpreted as evidence of confiscated former Jewish land, and a 2nd-century inscription of Legio VI Ferrata at Gadara (now as-Salt).
 (Note: This view is also supported by a destruction layer in Tel Hesban that dates to 130, and a decline in settlement from the Early Roman to the Late Roman periods discovered in the survey of the Iraq al-Amir region.)
-Moreover, a Roman fortification system in the Jordan Valley, dated to the Bar Kokhba period, appears strategically positioned to target Jewish settlements in northern Perea.
+Roman fortifications in the Jordan Valley dated to the Bar Kokhba period appears to have been positioned to target Jewish settlements in northern Perea.

+Involvement of Jewish Christians

+Christian sources accuse Bar Kokhba of persecuting Christians in Judea during the revolt.
+Justin Martyr, a 2nd-century Christian apologist, states in his First Apology (36.1) that Christians who refused to acknowledge Bar Kokhba's authority and join his cause were subjected to "dreadful torments."
+Eusebius (Chronicle of Hadrian, XVII) states that Christians suffered "all kinds of persecutions" and were killed by the rebels for refusing to support Bar Kokhba's campaign against Rome.
+Scholar David A. de Silva has noted that these accounts receive some support from Bar Kokhba's own letters, which reveal a readiness to employ violence even against his officers.
+Historian Shaye J. D. Cohen suggested that the persecution of Christian Jews may have stemmed from Bar Kokhba's messianic aspirations, observing that he "could not abide the messianic claims of another."